Attention: a Canada Post strike will delay US and International orders.

 Power Banks

-5V power banks (for cell phones) can be used with a USB to DC 12V cable.
-With unregulated voltage, however, expect maybe half of their energy to be usable.
-If you already have one, test it with the energizer to see what’s possible.
+5V power banks (for cell phones) can be used with a USB 5V to 12V cable.
+But this “boosted” voltage will be unregulated, so expect maybe half the energy to be usable.
+If you have one, test it with the energizer to see what’s possible.

 10000 mAh Veektomx able to power the bear fence for 2 nights.

 12V (Li-Ion) power banks or battery packs (ex. for CCTV cameras or LED strips) have unregulated voltage and may not supply ‘true’ 12V in the first place (by design, to keep size and costs down).
-However, our energizer is somewhat resilient and can take voltages slightly above or below 12V - so it might be possible to draw what you need from certain models (like the 6Ah Talentcell YB1206000).
+However, our energizer is somewhat resilient and can take voltages slightly above or below 12V.
+We tested the 6Ah Talentcell YB1206000, for instance, and it performed well.
+12V power banks could be an economical option then, but make sure before you head out.

 12V (LiFeP04) power banks (ex. for astronomy field work) are a better, albeit beefier option.
 The Talentcell 4100 in the chart below does output constant 12V, and it’s packed with usable energy.